 Inflammation and abnormal tissue deposits

 There are a number of conditions that can cause inflammation or produce abnormal tissue deposits in various parts of the body.
 Sometimes these conditions affect lung tissue or airways.
 Inflamed or abnormal tissue in the airways or lungs may bleed from time to time and cause haemoptysis.
-Conditions that can cause this include Goodpasture's syndrome, pulmonary haemosiderosis, Wegener's granulomatosis, lupus pneumonitis, pulmonary endometriosis, and broncholithiasis.
+Conditions that can cause this include Goodpasture's syndrome, pulmonary haemosiderosis, granulomatosis with polyangiitis, lupus pneumonitis, pulmonary endometriosis, and broncholithiasis.
 Note: these conditions are very rare and you would normally have other symptoms in addition to the haemoptysis.

 No cause identified